anoopjayadharan/tech-blog/content/posts/docker.md

 ---
 title: 'Dockerizing Cloudtalents Startup App'
 date: 2024-11-27
-tags: ["Docker", "python",  "nginx", "Gunicorn"]
+tags: ["Docker", "Python",  "nginx", "Gunicorn"]
 categories: ["DevOps"]
 ---

-Ever since the MVP was up and running, I could not stop building the Django application's docker image knowing the containerization fundamentals.
+Ever since the MVP was up and running, I could not stop building the Django application's docker image knowing the containerization fundamentals.<!--more-->

 Experimenting with various aspects of the docker container in the local machine was entertaining.